Sharing Personal Data

 The GDPR imposes restrictions on the transfer of personal data to third countries or international organisations located outside of the European Economic Area (‘EEA’).
 These restrictions are in place to ensure that the level of protection and accountability afforded by GDPR is not undermined.

 Personal data may only be transferred from Trinity College to entities situated outside of the EEA in compliance with the conditions for transfer as set out under Chapter V GDPR.

 Staff and students intending to transfer personal data outside of the EEA, for example; using third party processors or sharing personal data with research partners should contact email@example.com for support.

 EU Standard Contractual Clauses for data transfers between EU and non-EU countries - link to template clauses here.

 European Data Protection Board - Recommendations 01/2020 on measures that supplement transfer tools to ensure compliance with the EU level of protection of personal data.
-Adopted on 10 November 2020 - link to text here.
+Version 2.0.
+Adopted on 18 June 2021 - link to text here.